 I understand that there are a number of restrictions and requirements to offering equity awards to employees in China, but our employees in the local marketplace are asking for these benefits.
 I’m curious what other companies are doing to this end.

-2019 Global Equity Insights Survey co-sponsored by Computershare, offering long-term incentives (LTI’s) in China is seen as important.
+Pursuant to the 2019 Global Equity Insights Survey co-sponsored by Computershare, offering long-term incentives (LTI’s) in China is seen as important.
 Only 12% of the active companies in China have decided not to proceed with offering their LTI to employees in China.
 This number increases to 21% for companies in other economic regions (rest of the world).